Gasoline pump: Automatic cut-off

 The shut-off valve was invented in Olean, New York, in 1939 by Richard C. Corson.
 At a loading dock at the Socony-Vacuum Oil Company, Corson observed a worker filling a barrel with gasoline and thought it inefficient.
 The sound of a toilet flushing later gave him the idea for a "butterfly float."
 After developing a prototype with his assistant, Paul Wenke, Corson gave the suggestion to the company who later filed for a patent in his name.
 The initial intent of the device was to "allow a person to fill more than one barrel [of gasoline] at the same time."
 This mechanism eventually developed into the modern gasoline pump cut-off valve.

 Most modern pumps have an automatic cut-off feature that stops the flow when the tank is full.
 This is done with an auxiliary sensing tube running from just inside the mouth of the nozzle to a Venturi pump in the pump handle.
 A mechanical valve in the pump handle detects a change of pressure and closes, preventing the flow of fuel.
+Forcing the pump to deliver a few extra liters may have unexpected deleterious results, including flooding the vapor trap.